OMNIALowCode/omnia2-move-tenant/README.md

 The importing process works exactly as any other import - the script in **Helpers\DeployTemplate.ps1** is an example of how to perform a deployment.

+#### Extracting templates

+The only step required to export a tenant that you wish to use as a template is saving the **Exported** folder from an export into a zip file, that should only contain that folder.

 ------------------------------

 # EXPORT.PS1